Frances Susan Hasso

 Hasso NHC Fellowship awarded by National Humanities Center (Principal Investigator).
 2018

-Palestinian Young Child and Pre-Natal Death during the British Mandate awarded by American Center of Oriental Research (Principal Investigator).
+Palestinian Young Child and Pre-Natal Death during the British Mandate awarded by (Principal Investigator).
 2018

 Hasso, F., and Z. S. Salime, editors.
 Freedom Without Permission Bodies and Space in the Arab Revolutions.
 Duke University Press Book, 2016.